-The recoverable amount of CGUs has been determined by utilizing post-tax cash flow forecasts based on the Group's 2016-2018 three-year plan approved by management, on the basis of the results attained in previous years as well as management expectations-split by geographical area-regarding future trends in the eyewear market for both the Wholesale and Retail distribution segments.
-At the end of the three-year projected cash flow period, a terminal value was estimated in order to reflect the value of the CGU in future years.
-The terminal values were calculated as perpetuity at the same growth rate as described above and represent the present value, in the last year of the forecast, of all future perpetual cash flows.
-The impairment test performed as of the balance sheet date resulted in a recoverable value greater than the carrying amount (net operating assets) of the above-mentioned CGUs.
-In percentage terms, the surplus of the recoverable amount of the CGU over the carrying amount was equal to 502%, 72%, 98% and 100% of the carrying amount of the Wholesale, Retail Optical, Retail Sun & Luxury and Retail Oakley CGUs, respectively.
-A reduction in the recoverable amount of the CGU to a value that equals its carrying amount would require either of the following: (i) an increase in the discount rate to approximately 31.7% for Wholesale, 10.3% for Retail Optical, 11.7% for Retail Sun & Luxury and 11.5% for Retail Oakley; or (ii) the utilization of a negative growth rate for all of the CGUs.
+The recoverable amount of CGUs has been determined by utilizing post tax cash flow forecasts based on the Group's 2017-2019 three year plan approved by management, on the basis of the results attained in previous years as well as management expectations-split by geographical area-regarding future trends in the eyewear market for both the Wholesale and Retail distribution segments.
+At the end of the three year projected cash flow period, a terminal value was estimated in order to reflect the value of the CGU in future years.
+The terminal values were calculated as a perpetuity at the same growth rate as described above and represent the present value, in the last year of the forecast, of all future perpetual cash flows.
+The impairment test performed as of the balance sheet date resulted in a recoverable value greater than the carrying amount (net operating assets) of the above mentioned CGUs.
+In percentage terms, the surplus of the recoverable amount of the CGU over the carrying amount was equal to 511%, 20%, 12% and 5% of the carrying amount of the Wholesale, Retail Optical, Retail Sun & Luxury and Retail Oakley CGUs, respectively.
+A reduction in the recoverable amount of the CGU to a value that equals its carrying amount would require either of the following: (i) an increase in the discount rate to approximately 28.4% for Wholesale, 7.3% for Retail Optical, 7.2% for Retail Sun & Luxury and 6.7% for Retail Oakley; or (ii) change in the growth rate to a negative percentage for Wholesale, approximately 1.4% for the Retail Optical, approximately 1.6% for the Retail Sun & Luxury and approximately 1.3% for Retail Oakley.